Roofing dumpster rental in Pawtucket

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment, a weight that can cap a hooklift truck’s payload in one trip.
-How does that translate to a 10-yard?
-Roofing dumpsters route lighter half-square jobs without topping the weight limit.
+The three-tab shingle averages 250 pounds per square, architectural laminate runs closer to 400; a 25-square tear-off lands between three and five tons before underlayment.
+Roofers route the load on a hooklift truck because that tonnage hits the weight limit fast—how does that translate to a 10-yard?
+The dumpster’s lower side walls keep the debris inside during haul-out.

 Driveway Placement for Roofing Crew Workflow